MicrosoftDocs/bing-docs/bing-docs/bing-video-search/reference/endpoints.md

 |-|-
 |https://api.cognitive.microsoft.com/bing/v7.0/videos/search|Returns videos that are relevant to the users search query.
 |https://api.cognitive.microsoft.com/bing/v7.0/videos/details|Returns insights about a video, such as related videos.
 |https://api.cognitive.microsoft.com/bing/v7.0/videos/trending|Returns videos that are trending based on search requests made by others.
 The videos are broken out into different categories.
-For example, Top Music Videos.<br/><br/>For a list of markets that support trending videos, see [Trending videos](../trending-videos.md).
+For example, Top Music Videos.<br/><br/>For a list of markets that support trending videos, see [Supported Trending Videos markets](market-codes.md#trending-video-api-markets).

 The request must use the HTTPS protocol.